 Mortgage fraud has been increasing throughout the United States.
-Even as the processes and compliance back ups used to catch them are, fraudsters are becoming more advanced by the day in what used to be an industry unwilling to change before the crisis.
+Even as the processes and compliance backups used to catch them are, fraudsters are becoming more advanced by the day in what used to be an industry unwilling to change before the crisis.
 Many desperately needing housing may commit fraud without knowing it is a serious federal crime.

 Mortgage Fraud Defined